MSBivens/bootcamp_ajax/README.md

 I am currently working through this course.
 Getting Github:
     Learn how to makle a simple API call from a JS file

+Dojo Weather:
+    Learn how to use an API key to make API calls